-Yes, glass can be disposed of in your dry mixed recycling (DMR) bins as well as specific glass bins.
-The sorting process is easier if glass is segregated from other recyclables, but our state-of-the-art materials recovery facility is able to sort glass out of DMR waste.
+Residential customers are able to put glass waste in their DMR stream.
+Although the sorting process is easier if the glass is already segregated from other recyclables, our state-of-the-art facility is able to separate glass out from DMR waste.